seethroughdev/svg-fallbackify/README.md

 SVG Fallbackify is an easy way to use SVG images on your site and provide an automated fallback for users with browsers that don't support them.

+It will basically detect SVG support and change the image src accordingly.

 #### Install

 Download the [full](https://github.com/seethroughtrees/svg-fallbackify/blob/master/dist/jquery.svg-fallbackify.js) or [minified](https://github.com/seethroughtrees/svg-fallbackify/blob/master/dist/jquery.svg-fallbackify.min.js), or grab it from Bower